 There are lots of special offers in shops before the 12 days of Christmas, and if you’re a last-minute shopper, you can really benefit from these.

 Combine your student discount with other promotions to maximise your savings.
 House of Fraser (https://studentdiscountsquirrel.co.uk/house-of-fraser/) is a great example of a retailer that offers student discount and do lots of weekend-long discount events.

 Before you buy anything, do a quick internet search for any upcoming events in case it could be cheaper in a few days’ time.

-Christmas sees lots of products be packaged up into gift sets specifically to give as presents and these often make great value for money.
+The 12 days of Christmas sees lots of products be packaged up into gift sets specifically to give as presents and these often make great value for money.

 However, don’t go over the top: these can be easily broken up and given out as individual gifts!

 4. REMEMBER TO COLLECT LOYALTY POINTS WITH PURCHASES